List of characters in the Breaking Bad franchise: Rebecca Bois

 Rebecca Bois (played by Ann Cusack) is Chuck McGill's ex-wife and a concert violinist.
 Although their divorce was amicable, it is stated that Chuck's electromagnetic hypersensitivity started soon afterwards.

 In 2002, Chuck attempted to reconcile and reconnect with Rebecca over dinner with Jimmy's help.
 He lies to Rebecca about his symptoms and becomes overwhelmed when Rebecca takes a phone call.
-Chuck slaps the phone from Rebecca's hand in a fit and rather than apologizing, calls Rebecca rude for taking at call at dinner.
+Chuck slaps the phone from Rebecca's hand in a fit and rather than apologizing, calls Rebecca rude for taking a call at dinner.
 Rebecca leaves soon after.

 Later Jimmy invites Rebecca to his disciplinary hearing while Chuck is on the stand.
 Chuck apologizes for hiding his disability from her to which she shows complete sympathy and understanding, wondering why he did not simply tell her in the first place.
-However when it is shown that Chuck does not in fact suffer from EHS, Rebecca watches in horror as Chuck rants about Jimmy.
+However, when it is shown that Chuck does not in fact suffer from EHS, Rebecca watches in horror as Chuck rants about Jimmy.
 After the hearing Rebecca tries to talk with Chuck in his house but he refuses to talk.
 She visits a celebrating Jimmy and Kim in their office and begs Jimmy to make amends with Chuck but Jimmy refuses.
 Realizing she was just a pawn to help his case, Rebecca tells Jimmy that Chuck was right about him.

 After Chuck's death Rebecca attends his funeral crying profusely.
-Afterwards as Chuck's will is being read it is revealed that Chuck left his house to Rebecca, although she allows Jimmy to take anything he wishes from it.
+Afterwards as Chuck's will is being read it is revealed that Chuck left his house (which is mostly a burnt-out wreck after Chuck's suicide) to Rebecca, although she allows Jimmy to take anything he wishes from it.

+Brenda

+Brenda (played by Sarah Minnich) is a former secretary at HHM.
+She is one of the many guests at Jesse's house when he throws parties to distract himself from his guilt over killing Gale, indicating she may have been dealing with the consequences of HHM's downfall.